A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Introduction

 \subsection{Related works}

-\paragraph{Convergence rate of shallow NNs in the MF scaling} A number of studies have established the rate of convergence of the training of shallow NNs in the MF scaling, but typically only 1) under strong assumptions, 2) with modifications to the learning algorithm, or 3) in special tasks.
-As examples, \citet{javanmard2020analysis} prove the linear-rate convergence of shallow NNs under GD under the assumption of displacement convexity, which is often too strong; \citet{hu2019mean, nitanda2022convex} and \citet{chizat2022mfld} prove that mean-field Langevin dynamics on shallow NNs can converge exponentially to global minimizers if the entropic regularization is strong enough; \citet{rotskoff2019global, wei2019regularization, nitanda2021particle, chizat2022sparse} and \citet{oko2022particle} propose other modifications to the GD algorithm under which the training loss of MF shallow NNs converge at an exponential or polynomial rate; \citet{li2020twobeyond} prove that the a type of shallow NNs trained by truncated GD in a student-teacher setup with Gaussian inputs learns the target function in a polynomial number of iterations.
-In contrast with these works, we will study the training of shallow NNs in general $L_2$ regression tasks via vanilla GF \emph{without} additional noise or regularization.
-Regarding negative results, \citet{wojtowytsch2020can} prove that if we train a shallow NN to fit a Lipschitz target function under \emph{population} loss, the convergence rate cannot beat the curse of dimensionality.
-In comparison, we are interested in the empirical risk minimization (ERM) setting, where the loss function is the \emph{empirical} risk evaluated on finitely many training data.
-The preceding work of \citet{chen2022on} proves a linear-rate convergence guarantee for the $L_2$ training loss of the model defined by \eqref{eq:p3l} when $\alpha = \frac{1}{2}$, which holds non-asymptotically in the width.
-The current work establishes the limit of this model as $m_1$ and $m_2$ \emph{jointly} tend to infinity for a more general setting of $\alpha \geq \frac{1}{2}$.
-Then, we prove a similar linear-rate convergence rate guarantee for the limiting model through an insight that its training dynamics follows a kernel GF under kernel that is \emph{time-varying} but \emph{positive-definite}.
+\paragraph{Convergence rate of training dynamics of MF $2$L NN.} A number of studies have established the rate of convergence of the training of $2$L NN in the MF scaling, but typically only 1) under strong assumptions, 2) with modifications to the learning algorithm, or 3) for special tasks.
+For example, \citet{javanmard2020analysis} prove the linear-rate convergence of $2$L NN under GD under the assumption of displacement convexity, which is often too strong. \citet{hu2019mean, nitanda2022convex, chizat2022mfld} prove that mean-field Langevin dynamics on $2$L NN can converge exponentially to global minimizers if the entropic regularization is strong enough. \citet{rotskoff2019global, wei2019regularization, nitanda2021particle, chizat2022sparse, oko2022particle} propose other modifications to the GD algorithm under which the training loss of MF $2$L NN converge at an exponential or polynomial rate. \citet{li2020twobeyond} prove that a type of $2$L NNs trained by truncated GD in a student-teacher setup with Gaussian inputs learns the target function in a polynomial number of iterations.
+In contrast with these works, we will study the training of \ptl NNs in general $L_2$ regression tasks via vanilla GF without additional noise or regularization.
+On the side of negative results, \citet{wojtowytsch2020can} prove that if we train a $2$L NN to fit a Lipschitz target function under \emph{population} loss, the convergence rate cannot beat the curse of dimensionality.
+In comparison, we are interested in the empirical risk minimization (ERM) setting, where the loss function is evaluated on finitely many training data.
+The work of \citet{chen2022on} proves a linear-rate convergence guarantee for the $L_2$ training loss of the model defined by \eqref{eq:p3l} when $\alpha = 1 / 2$, which holds non-asymptotically when width is large.
+Our current work first establishes the limit of this model as $m_1$ and $m_2$ \emph{jointly} tend to infinity for both the $\alpha = 1 / 2$ and the $\alpha > 1 / 2$ settings.
+Then, we prove a similar linear-rate convergence rate guarantee for the limiting model by analyzing its training dynamics as a functional GF with a time-varying kernel function.